PizzaWithMilk/Github-tracker-template/README.md

 **Discord returns an error / nothing shows up in the channel.** Double check the `DISCORD_WEBHOOK` secret is set on the *same repo* the workflow file lives in, and that the webhook hasn't been deleted or regenerated on the Discord side (regenerating a webhook changes its URL).
 The run's log will print the exact HTTP error Discord returned.

+**Forum-channel template fails, or Discord's error mentions `thread_name`.** The `DISCORD_WEBHOOK` almost certainly belongs to the wrong channel type — forum-channel templates need a webhook created *on a Forum channel*, and will fail immediately if pointed at a regular text channel's webhook (and a regular-channel template will likewise fail if pointed at a forum channel's webhook).
+Recreate the webhook on the correct channel type and update the secret.

 **`git push` fails at the "Save monitor state" step.** This usually means branch protection rules on the default branch are blocking direct pushes, even from GitHub Actions.
 Either relax the protection rule for the `github-actions[bot]` actor, or add a small config repo that has no protection just for this workflow's state file.

 **You want to re-test a notification you already saw.** Delete or edit `STATE_FILE` in the repo (set it to an older tag/SHA, or delete it entirely) and trigger a manual run — the monitor will treat it as new again.